Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: RESULTS

 Now that we have established the general behaviour of TP-AGB stars in both of these diagrams, we can examine where the S-type stars lie.
-The results are shown in Figure \ref{fig:g2m_pl_sample_simplespt}, where the sample stars are plotted over the ASAS-SN data.
+The results are shown in Figure \ref{fig:g2m_pl_sample_simplespt}, where the sample stars are overlaid on the ASAS-SN data as a comparison to LPVs in general.
 We also include the spectral type classifications from SIMBAD.
 In the Gaia-2MASS diagram, the majority of S-type stars lie within the the O-rich, low-mass region, spreading out toward the left of the diagram.
 However, interestingly, there are a significant number of stars within the O-rich to C-rich `gap'.
 These stars potentially have been `caught' during their switch toward the C-rich side of the Gaia-2MASS diagram, with higher C/O ratios.
 Notably, the SC-type stars are clustered around $W_{RP} - W_{JK} \sim 1$, in the intermediate region between the O-rich and C-rich groups.